There are the following methods to to calculate a square,

 You can see that it will return a Vector in which all the elements have been squared.

-If you come across a somewhat complicated case, then you can use the sapply() function.
+If you encounter a somewhat complicated case, you can use the sapply() function.
 The sapply() is a built-in R function that applies a function to all the elements of the input Vector or Matrix.

 rv <- c(11, 21, 19, 18, 46) sqrdVec <- sapply(rv, function(x) x ^ 2) sqrdVec